Rostec Pulse Detonation Engine

 4. Multifarious Application in Space

+China’s PDE technology has important military uses in addition to civilian uses of rocket propulsion.
+More propulsion makes it possible for hypersonic technology to build hypersonic cruise missiles and reconnaissance planes that fly faster.
 Through the DF-ZF hypersonic glide vehicle, China has previously demonstrated its hypersonic capability.
 PDEs’ applications on military platforms help increase their strategic capability even more.

-Worldwide Competition and Influence
+Worldwide Rivalry and Influence

 PDE technology presents various engineering and execution difficulties even if its potential benefits are outstanding: